 If you do not understand any part of a lecture, do not hesitate to ask for clarification from the lecturer either during the lecture, afterwards or by email.

 Lecture notes only aim to provide an outline of a topic.
 Further reading of a textbook is expected for you to gain wider and deeper knowledge and understanding.

 Multiple choice tests, clinical scenario sessions and question and answer (Q and A) sessions will fill several of the lecture time slots (see timetable for exact dates and times).

 These tests will cover practical, lecture and relevant basic health science material.
-The MCQ tests are each worth 7.5% of your final mark for the course.
+The MCQ tests make up a total of 15% of your final mark for the course.
 Attendance at these sessions is compulsory.
 Approximately 15 MCQs will be in each test.